-Rather than buying your food from local convenience stores why not do a weekly with your flatmates in a big supermarket such as Tesco or Asda.
-The difference in a basket of good from a supermarket or local convenience store such Spar is £32.
-These shops do home delivery so this will not only save you money but also time.
-These supermarkets do competitive deals on everyday items.
+Rather than buying your food from local convenience stores, why not do a weekly shop with your flatmates in a big supermarket such as Tesco or Asda.
+The difference in a basket of food from a supermarket or local convenience store can be significant.
+These shops do home delivery so this will not only save you money, but also time.

-Translink Student Discount card provides great rates and can save you as much as 50% on your journey home.
-More information can be found here:
+The Translink student discount card provides great rates on travel.
+More information can be found here

-The Student Union shop is great for a bargain and stocks many newspapers at a hugely discounted rate.
-It is also a Ticketmaster outlet so concert tickets can be bought without paying the usual 2 or 3 pound transaction fee.
+The Students' Union shop is great for a bargain and stocks many newspapers at a hugely discounted rate.
+It is also a Ticketmaster outlet.
+Concert tckets can be purchased here without paying the usual transaction fee.

 Many cinemas in Belfast offer special student rates throughout the week; some such as the Dublin Road cinema and the Odeon have ‘Crazy Tuesdays’ with a bigger discount available to all.
-The QFT also have discounted rates for students, friendly atmosphere and a fully licensed bar.
+The QFT also offers discounted rates for students, a friendly atmosphere and a fully licensed bar.

 Try to make a budget at the start of each semester.
 This will allow you to manage your money effectively.
 Knowing exactly how much money you have available will allow you to plan for big events such as holidays and music festivals.

-Shop around for the best deals on items such as internet and mobile phones.
-Although a deal may appear good value often you may be tied to long contracts which are subject to change.
+Shop around for the best deals on items such as the internet and mobile phones.
+Although a deal may appear good value, often you are tied to long contracts which are subject to change.
 Many price comparison websites can help you find the best deal out there.

 If you do experience difficulty during the year with finances it's best to deal with it right away rather than ignore the issue.
-The Student’s Union has a dedicated team of advisors which can help you with these problems.
+The Students' Union has a dedicated team of advisors who can help you with these problems.
 Queen’s also has a Student Support Fund which grants money to struggling students.